+Also at the 19 December 2019 meeting, the Board of Directors decided to launch a new share buyback programme.
 Under this programme, the Company intends to repurchase shares representing up to 1% of share capital on the market.
-As the Company will contribute to this programme the 69,073 treasury shares already held at that time, it will acquire up to a maximum of 192,000 shares, for a maximum cash amount of Euros 16 million.
+As the Company expects to acquire up to a maximum of 270,000 shares, for a maximum cash amount of Euros 27 million.
 The share buyback programme will last up to twelve (12) months, although the Company reserves the right to end it before then if it reaches the maximum cash amount or the maximum number of shares authorised by the Board of Directors, or if other circumstances warrant.

-In 2018 and 2017, a total of 34,244 and 70,918 shares, respectively, were acquired on the market, for a total amount of Euros 2,852 thousand and Euros 3,529 thousand, respectively.
+In 2019 and 2018, a total of 205,791 and 34,244 shares, respectively, were acquired on the market, for a total amount of Euros 16,512 thousand and Euros 2,852 thousand, respectively.